Whale Watching Adventures

 The Bay of Fundy coast is as popular with whales as it is with people.
-Many species – including the rare right whale - come to mate, play and feast on plankton in the rich waters.
-Go on a whale-watching adventure by boat or zodiac and enoy a sea with a view.
+Many species – including the rare right whale - come to mate, play and feast on plankton in the rich waters off Digby Neck, Long Island, and Brier Island.
+Experience a whale watching adventure by boat or zodiac and enjoy getting an up close view.

 Whales, Trails and Periwinkle Tales

 Learn about the fascinating life of our sea creatures, great and small, by taking part in Whales, Trails and Periwinkle Tales.
 Discover life in our tidal pools, such as the plankton that attracts whales to our coast, before heading out on the Bay of Fundy to see them.